As an influencer, you should know and use certain terms to be taken seriously by brands.

 You should lead with your best numbers and/or stats and make sure the document is linear to the look and feel of your website.
 (Colors, fonts, voice, etc.) Because PDFs can sometimes be large files, try making it a private (password-protected) page on your site or even Google Doc with a link you can share.
 If it’s too big to download, brands will look past it.

 A rate sheet can be 1-3 pages long (including a cover).
-You should have a la carte pricing, as well as package rates.
+You should include a la carte pricing for the deliverables you offer in your rate sheet.

 EX: your list of a la carte offerings may be: